-Words don’t just happen, they have a history.
+Words don’t just appear, they have a history.
 They have travelled through time and across cultures.
 Have you ever wondered why a male graduate is an alumnus and female graduate an alumna?
 We have one appendix and two appendices?
 The answer is Latin.

 Times and rooms will be published at the start of the autumn term.